italia/eudi-wallet-it-docs/docs/en/onboarding-registration-model.rst

 Trust Artifacts Registration Outcomes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A successful registration produces, depending on the role and on the scope of operation, the entry in the Register and the Trust Artifacts.
+A successful registration produces, depending on the role and on the scope of operation, the Trust Artifacts.
 For the notified categories, the entry in a List of Trusted Entities follows from the :ref:`onboarding-system:Notification and Publication`, which is a separate process.
 The way each artifact is produced is described in :ref:`onboarding-system:Onboarding Processes`, and the effects of the later changes in :ref:`onboarding-system:Events, Registries and Trust Artifacts`.

 The table shows the artifacts that vary by role.